MLAide/python-client/README.md

-# Python SDK - Model Version Control
+# Python SDK - ML Aide

 ## Run example scripts
 In `examples/` you can find some python scripts as an example.